TasmanAnalytics/tasman-dbt-mta/readme.md

 ## Performance Tracking 🚀

-Attribution is tricky and it'ss unlikely that optimal results will be achieved during the initial implementation of this engine - this is because the quality of the outputs are entirely dependent on the quality of the inputs along with tuning of the configurations.
-As such, an [`performance_history`](models/tasman_mta__performance_history.sql) model has been added that will keep track of each time the attribution engine is run, and collect useful statistics that can help accelerate the implementation as well as monitor key metrics such as attribution rate.
+Attribution is tricky and it's unlikely that optimal results will be achieved during the initial implementation of this engine - this is because the quality of the outputs are entirely dependent on the quality of the inputs along with tuning of the configurations.
+As such, a [`performance_history`](models/tasman_mta__performance_history.sql) model has been added that will keep track of each time the attribution engine is run, and collect useful statistics that can help accelerate the implementation as well as monitor key metrics such as attribution rate.

 ## Current Limitations ⚠️